PiotrOchal/Red-Blue-Square-Game/README.rst

 Start on Debian/Ubuntu
 ----------------------
-for version 0:
+For version 0:

 ::

   sudo python3 RandB_Game.py

-for version 1:
+For version 1:

 ::